tfaithorn/Recruitment/README.md

 ## Future Plans
 - Using AWS Congnito for user authentication.
 - Implememt .net data annotations library for backend data validation.
-- Add a simple migration system (should it become necessary)
+- Add a simple migration syste, should it become necessary.